 speaker

 I think we share your view that we would like to have better visibility to the volatility and demand in this stream of business.
-I think we are appropriately resourced against it at the current time, such that it continues to be, you know, profitable and worthwhile to us.
+I think we are appropriately resourced against it at the current time, such that it continues to be profitable and worthwhile to us.
 But to your point, it's a large driver in volatility and results, and we'd like to be able to get a better forward look on that.

 speaker